- やさしい日本語

 The eligibility requirements are as follows:

-In this case, you will be deemed to meet the required skill and Japanese language proficiency standards and will be exempt from skill and Japanese language tests.
+In this case, the required skill level and Japanese proficiency level will be deemed to have been met, and the skill test and Japanese language test will be exempted.

 In order to "successfully complete" a course, the following two items must be met:

-• Completed technical training for 2 years and 10 months or more
+- Completed Technical Intern Training for at least 2 years and 10 months

-Specified Skills organization is a company or individual business owner that accepts and supports specified skilled workers.
+Specified Skills Affiliation is a company or sole proprietorship that accepts and supports Specified Skilled Worker.

-The receiving organization, Specified Skills organization, must meet the following conditions to accept foreign nationals.
+Specified Skills affiliated institutions that are Accepting Organizations must meet the following conditions to accept foreigners:

-• The host organization itself is appropriate, with no violations of immigration or labor laws within the past five years.
+- The Accepting Organizations itself must be appropriate, such as no violation of immigration or labor laws within 5 years

 Specified Skills organizations are obligated to provide support to Specified Skilled Worker (i) foreign nationals.